First Aid Treatment Given For Snake Bites

 • Green Pit Viper (Trimeresurus albolabris)

 These species are able to induce neurotoxic or hemotoxic effects, and professional treatment is necessary.
-Identification of snake as to how do certain species of snakes look is helpful, however, identifying each and every type within the specie kingdom isn’t necessary.
+Identification of snakes as to how certain species of snakes look is helpful; however, identifying every type within the species kingdom isn’t necessary.

 Conclusion